utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 * Hover over a point on the graph to view more details.
 * Select a metric in the legend below the graph to show or hide that metric in the graph.
-* To view the error trends for a specific request, select the request in the dropdown list above the graph.
+* To view the error trends for a specific request, select the request in the dropdown list.
 This information can help you understand which requests are associated with certain types of errors.
 To change the graph back to the default view, select **Reset**.

 <img alt="Viewing top errors" src="https://assets.postman.com/postman-docs/v10/performance-test-filter-errors-v10-15.jpg" width="600px"/>